paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 <a id="section-1154"></a>
 ## § 1154.
 Discovery and use of cockpit and surface vehicle recordings and transcripts
-**(a) Transcripts and Recordings.—**
+**(a) In General.—**

 (1) Except as provided by this subsection, a party in a judicial proceeding may not use discovery to obtain—

+  (A) any still image that the National Transportation Safety Board has not made available to the public under section 1114(c) or 1114(d) of this title;

-  (A) any part of a cockpit or surface vehicle recorder transcript that the National Transportation Safety Board has not made available to the public under section 1114(c) or 1114(d) of this title; and
+  (B) any part of a cockpit or surface vehicle recorder transcript that the National Transportation Safety Board has not made available to the public under section 1114(c) or 1114(d) of this title; and

-  (B) a cockpit or surface vehicle recorder recording.
+  (C) a cockpit or surface vehicle recorder recording.

 (2)